 P4: Transitioning to PYP: From Principles into Practice; using Programme Standards and Practices to unlock the full potential of the programme (in English)

-Speakers: Nicole Bien and Sarah Brown
+Speakers: Nicole Bien and Nikki Welsh

 The PYP has undergone its first major review since inception, launching with PYP: From Principles into Practice in 2018.
 Whilst core components remain trusted, timeless and transformational, enhancements have made the programme better for students, easier for teachers to implement and more flexible for IB World Schools.
 This pre-conference will support educators in identifying ways in which key enhancements offer opportunities for change and growth within learning and teaching.
 Alongside these inquiries, we will be exploring the transition process for IB World Schools at different stages in their journey, whilst mapping next steps against the revised IB Programme Standards and Practices to help unlock the full potential of the programme and express how it might live and grow within your own practice and school context*.

 *This pre-conference is not recommended for educators who have already attended, or will be attending, the new PYP category 3 workshop: Building for the future.
-This pre-conference is suitable for educators from interested, candidate and authorised schools.
+This pre-conference is suitable for educators from interested, candidate and authorized schools.

 P5: Using the revised Standards and Practices as a tool to support ongoing programme implementation and development in IB World Schools (in English)